Non-Profit Management Certificate Program

 Curriculum and Scheduling

-Classes can be taken individually or in pursuit of a certificate.
+Classes can be taken individually or in pursuit of the certificate in Nonprofit Management.
 These courses are complete in themselves and require no prior knowledge in the specific area.
 However, it is suggested that, for those students taking courses towards the certificate, the core courses (just 1 of 2 required for Certificate): "Introduction to Nonprofit Management" or "Survey of Nonprofit Management", should be taken first.
 Therefore, while it is suggested that you take one of the two core courses first, you can take the courses in any order.
 It's up to you to decide how many classes to take at one time.
 However, most students usually just enrolled in 1-2 courses at one time, especially if they are working full-time.

-Most of the courses, including the Core course, "Introduction to Nonprofit Management", are offered online.
+All of the courses, including the Core course, "Introduction to Nonprofit Management", are offered online.
 Online classes are offered every month.
 There are five (5) courses that can also be taken in the classroom.
 Classroom courses are generally offered twice a year, in the fall and in the spring.
 The method and schedules that a course will offered can be found after the course title in the listing after the Certificate requirements below.

 The schedule of classes comes out in our catalog which is mailed twice a year (January and July) to students who have made an inquiry or registered within the last 6 months.
 However, the most up-to-date scheduling information can be found on the program webpage.
 We will also email you monthly reminders of the upcoming schedule if you have provided us with an email address.
 Request a catalog or join our mailing list.

 To earn the Certificate in Nonprofit Management, each student is required to successfully complete six courses: the Core course, three required courses and two elective courses.
 No sequence is required; however, for those without previous experience, we recommend beginning with the Core course, as it will provide you with an overview of the basics of nonprofit management.
 A certificate is awarded upon successful completion of each individual course.
 A larger program certificate, suitable for framing, is awarded at the completion of the entire program.
 Course certificates are usually mailed out automatically 1-2 weeks after course grades have been submitted.
 However, students should contact the Office of Continuing Education at 516.323.3550 or by email at: firstname.lastname@example.org at the completion of the Certificate in Nonprofit Management to have a program certificate issued.

 * online course